CodingAlphaWolf/Nextcloud-install-script/README.md

 6. Installation of a database
 7. How to make an administrator account for nextcloud.
 8. Security options: (Fail2ban install and configuration, Install SSL, make an certificate (Auto or Manual) and Install Let's Encrypt.)
 9. Configuration for Trusted Domains, Page Loading Fix included.
-And some extra's :P
+10. And more! :P

 ## Usage
-Clone the github repo, or download the .sh file and put it on your device. run it (as administrator) to start the script.
+Clone the github repo, or download the .sh file and put it on your device. run it with administrator rights.
 To run the script open a terminal and go to the file, than run the following commands:

-Commad 1: chown u+x InstallScriptFinal.sh
+- Command 1: chown u+x InstallScriptFinal.sh
-Command 2: sudo ./InstallScriptFinal.sh
+- Command 2: sudo ./InstallScriptFinal.sh

+## Images

 ![Main Menu](https://raw.githubusercontent.com/Tjodh/Nextcloud-install-script/main/screenshot/Main%20Menu.png)
 ![Security Sub Menu](https://raw.githubusercontent.com/Tjodh/Nextcloud-install-script/main/screenshot/Security%20Menu.png)